Cody Ko: 2016–2019: YouTube commentary, music, and podcasts

-2019–2021: Jake Paul and continued growth
+2019–2021: Tiny Meat Gang and continued growth

 In early 2019, Tiny Meat Gang won Best Podcast at the 11th Shorty Awards.
-Kolodziejzyk and Miller also appeared in a sold-out live comedy tour across the United States as Tiny Meat Gang.

-After Jake Paul released a vlog confronting Kolodziejzyk, who he called a 'cyberbully', in person on Jeff Wittek's podcast, Paul was widely criticized online and the video received over 800 thousand dislikes.
-The Washington Post described it as an example of celebrities dismissing genuine criticism as hate.
-However, Kolodziejzyk gained around 140 thousand subscribers directly after the incident and surpassed four million by late 2019.
+Ko and Miller also appeared in a live comedy tour across the United States as Tiny Meat Gang.
+After Jake Paul released a vlog confronting Ko, who he called a 'cyberbully', in person on Jeff Wittek's podcast, Paul was widely criticized online and the video received over 800,000 dislikes.
+The Washington Post described it as an example of celebrities dismissing genuine criticism as hate; however, Ko gained around 140,000 subscribers directly after the incident and surpassed four million by late 2019.

-Tiny Meat Gang collaborated with Blackbear for the single "short kings anthem".
+Tiny Meat Gang collaborated with Blackbear for the single "Short Kings Anthem".
 In October, they signed with Arista Records and announced a new EP.
-On 22 November, Kolodziejzyk partnered with Killer Merch to launch a merchandise collection.
-Tiny Meat Gang rescheduled their next tour to the second half of 2020.

-In October 2020, Kolodziejzyk hosted an eight-episode podcast on iHeartRadio titled The Pleasure is Ours, with guest stars such as Drew Gooden and Emma Chamberlain, in which they discuss truisms and popular sayings.
+In October 2020, Ko hosted an eight-episode podcast on iHeartRadio titled The Pleasure is Ours, with guest stars such as Drew Gooden and Emma Chamberlain, in which they discuss truisms and popular sayings.

-Adlan Jackson of The New York Times Magazine noted that as Kolodziejzyk and Miller rose in popularity, many of the figures they have mocked appeared in their videos.
-After criticizing Dhar Mann for his formulaic videos, Kolodziejzyk produced one of his videos and shifted his opinion, saying they were made that way so that his audience, mainly foreigners and children, could understand.
+Adlan Jackson of The New York Times Magazine noted that as Ko and Miller rose in popularity, many of the figures they have mocked appeared in their videos.
+After criticizing Dhar Mann for his formulaic videos, Ko produced one of his videos and shifted his opinion, saying they were made that way so that his audience, mainly foreigners and children, could understand.
 Controversial entrepreneur Gary Vaynerchuk also appeared in a 2021 episode of Tiny Meat Gang.
 Due to this, some fans began to worry about a potential conflict of interest and that the two "would [be incentivized] to pull their punches."

-2021–present: Tiny Meat Gang Studios
+2021–2023: Tiny Meat Gang Studios

-In a June 2021 interview, Kolodziejzyk said he intended to develop a media network from the Tiny Meat Gang Podcast.
-He and Miller co-founded Tiny Meat Gang Studios, a comedy podcast network, in October 2021.
-They are represented by United Talent Agency, who have assisted in TMG Studios' expansion.
-The company currently has seven podcasts, including the flagship Tiny Meat Gang Podcast and Insanely Chill.
-The Tiny Meat Gang Podcast is now divided into two one-hour segments, with the first free and the second available only to subscribers.
+In October 2021, Ko and Miller co-founded Tiny Meat Gang Studios, a comedy podcast network.
+They are represented by United Talent Agency, who have assisted in the network's expansion.
+The flagship Tiny Meat Gang Podcast became divided into one free and one subscriber-only hour-long segment.
 It had over 200 million downloads in 2022.
 An October 2022 episode featuring the YouTuber MrBeast became one of the most-viewed episodes of the podcast.
+In 2024, TMG brought several more podcasts under their umbrella, including Emergency Intercom.
+He stepped down from the company's day-to-day operations in 2024.

+Ko got into marathon running during the COVID-19 pandemic, when he "got into a weird rut" and signed up for his first ultramarathon.
+Documenting his running training on a separate channel, Cody Trains, Ko ran three more marathons and an Ironman Triathlon by late 2023.
+In the 2020s, Ko started making popular reaction videos to dating web shows, especially those produced by Jubilee Media and The Cut.
+He voiced the eponymous button on one such show, The Button.
+Ko has steadily released singles, such as "Not Going Home" and The Button–inspired "Nightmare" and is a resident DJ at Wynn Las Vegas.